zizisoft/gitlock/README.md

 gitlock commit ...
 ```

 Lock.
-If there're files not committed, it will commit before locking.
+If there're files in the index but not committed, it will commit before locking.

 If `gitlock` without any arguments, when committing the commit message will be empty.